 Risks of real estate ventures.
-New Valley has three significant real estate-related investments, Douglas Elliman Realty (50% interest), New Valley Oaktree Chelsea Eleven LLC (40% interest) and Fifty Third-Five Building LLC (50% interest), where other partners hold significant interests.
+New Valley has a number of real estate-related investments, including Douglas Elliman Realty (50% interest), New Valley Oaktree Chelsea Eleven LLC (40% interest) and Fifty Third-Five Building LLC (50% interest), Sesto Holdings S.r.L (7.2% interest), 1107 Broadway (5% interest), NV SOCAL LLC (26% interest) and HFZ East 68th Street (18% interest), where other partners hold significant interests.
 New Valley must seek approval from these other parties for important actions regarding these joint ventures.
 Since the other parties' interests may differ from those of New Valley, a deadlock could arise that might impair the ability of the ventures to function.
 Such a deadlock could significantly harm the ventures.